Published: | Last Updated: June 5, 2023

-You will have until the deadline stated in the letter or notice to submit the form and request a CDP hearing with the IRS Independent Office of Appeals (Appeals).
+You will have until the deadline stated in the letter or notice to submit the Form 12253 and request a CDP hearing with the IRS Independent Office of Appeals (Appeals).
 See Publication 1660 for a full explanation of the CDP process.
-If you do not file Form 12153, Request for a Collection Due Process or Equivalent Hearing, at the address listed in your notice by the deadline stated in the letter, you will lose the ability to contest Appeals’ decision in the U.S. Tax Court.
+If you do not file Form 12153, Request for a Collection Due Process or Equivalent Hearing, at the address listed in your notice by the deadline date stated in the letter, you be entitled to an Equivalent Hearing but will lose the ability to contest Appeals’ decision in the U.S. Tax Court.
 If your request for a CDP hearing isn’t timely, you can request an Equivalent Hearing within one year from the date of the CDP notice, but you can’t petition the Tax Court if you disagree with Appeals’ decision.

-If the IRS has already issued a CDP notice for that tax debt, then you can still request a hearing with Appeals before or after the IRS files an NFTL, before or after the IRS levies your property, or when the IRS rejects, modifies or terminates your installment agreement.
-You will need to request a conference through the Collection Appeals Program (CAP), but unlike a CDP hearing, you may not seek review of Appeals’ determination in the U.S. Tax Court.
+If the IRS has already issued a CDP notice for that tax debt, then you can still request a Collection Appeals Program (CAP) appeal with Appeals before or after the IRS files an NFTL, before or after the IRS levies your property, or when the IRS rejects, modifies or terminates your installment agreement.
+Generally, you will need to request a conference with an IRS manager when you request a CAP appeal, but unlike a CDP hearing, you may not seek review of Appeals’ determination in the U.S. Tax Court.
 See Publication 594 and Publication 1660 for a full explanation of the IRS collection process and appeal rights.

 You received various notices or letters from the IRS requesting payment for the tax balance owing.
-You didn’t respond to the notice or letter and your tax debt remains unpaid.
+Your tax debt remains unpaid.
 Since you have a balance owing, the IRS is continuing with its collection process by either filing an NFTL or issuing a levy.